phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

       """
     end

-Instead explicitly precompute the assign outside of render:

-    assign(socket, sum: socket.assigns.x + socket.assigns.y)

-Unlike LiveView's `render/1` callback, a function component can modify the assigns it receives via the `assign/2`, `assign/3`, `assign_new/3`, and `update/3` functions.
-Therefore, you can assign the computed values before declaring your template:
+Instead use the `assign/2`, `assign/3`, `assign_new/3`, and `update/3`
+functions to compute it:

+    assign(assigns, sum: assigns.x + assigns.y)

+The same functions can be used inside function components too:

     attr :x, :integer, required: true
     attr :y, :integer, required: true